toitware/mqtt/README.md

 ### Routing client

-The routing client is a wrapper around the `FullClient`.
+The routing `Client` is a wrapper around the `FullClient`.
 It routes incoming messages to the appropriate handler based on the topic.

 Since it is based on the `FullClient` it automatically reconnects to the broker